Shanghai Project

 The Shanghai Project is a multidisciplinary ideas platform bringing together practitioners from a variety of disciplines, including art, architecture, design, film, performance, sound, as well as the humanities, social and natural sciences.

 The inaugural edition of the Shanghai Project, under the co-artistic directorship of Yongwoo Lee, executive director of Shanghai Himalayas Museum, and Hans Ulrich Obrist, artistic director of Serpentine Galleries London, is organized by the Shanghai Himalayas Museum, and co-organized by the Shanghai International Culture Association, and supported by Envision Energy and Zendai Group.

 History

 The Shanghai Project was founded in 2015 by Yongwoo Lee in partnership with Dai Zhikang.
-The first phase of Shanghai Project took place in 2016 at the Himalaya Center and Shanghai Himalayas Museum, its satellite venue at Zendai Zhujiajiao Art Museum, and various venues across Shanghai including Century Park (Shanghai)|Century Park in Pudong New District.
+The first phase of Shanghai Project took place in 2016 at the Himalaya Center and Shanghai Himalayas Museum, its satellite venue at Zendai Zhujiajiao Art Museum, and various venues across Shanghai including Century Park in Pudong New District.